 One way to build wealth in a practical yet safe manner is to invest in real estate.
 Though the real estate market is unpredictable, there will always be home buyers, so you can continue to earn a passive income.

 It’s important to remember that there’s no single correct approach to investing in real estate.
 There are certain factors you need to consider as you invest.
-Generally, these include the condition of the economy, your access to capital, and how fierce the competition may be.
+Generally, these include the condition of the economy, your access to capital, real estate taxes in your state, and how fierce the competition may be.

 Since there’s still a certain amount of risk involved in investing, you may want to consider expanding your portfolio.
 By diversifying, you will be spreading out your risk.
 Whether you’re just considering investing in the market or whether you’ve already begun, here are several ways you can expand your real estate portfolio.